argoproj/argo-workflows/README.md

 Argo is an open source container-native workflow engine for getting work done on Kubernetes.
 Argo is implemented as a Kubernetes CRD (Custom Resource Definition).

 * Define workflows where each step in the workflow is a container.
-  * Soon, you will also be able to define workflows as a dependency graph (DAG).
+* Model multi-step workflows as a sequence of steps or capture the dependencies between tasks using a graph (DAG).
 * Easily leverage Kubernetes to run compute intensive jobs like data processing or machine learning jobs in a fraction of the time using Argo workflows.
 * Run rich CI/CD pipelines using Docker-in-Docker, built-in artifact management, secret management and native access to other Kubernetes resources.